Climate change in Malaysia: Sea level rise

 From 1993 to 2015, sea levels rose between 3.3 mm and 5 mm annually, depending on location.
 In the future, sea levels are expected to rise 0.4–0.7m, with East Malaysia being particularly vulnerable.
 Coastal agricultural areas are a noted area of risk, and current mangrove habitats may disappear by 2060.
 Such a rise will increase the impact of typhoons, which themselves may be increased in intensity.
 This brings risk to current ecotourism in coastal areas.

 Impacts on people

 Agriculture is further threatened by droughts and floods.
 Rice yields may decline by 60%.
 Other potentially impacted products include rubber, palm oil, and cocoa.
 Annual drought probability, which currently lies at 4%, may increase to 9%.
 Such probability varies by locality, being most likely in Sabah.
 Overall, precipitation changes will have a more significant impact on agriculture than temperature changes.

+Warming seas and changing weather patterns are affecting fish stocks and making fishing more dangerous.
 Communities most exposed to the impact of climate change are poorer, including those involved in manual labour, agriculture, and fisheries.
 The impacts of climate change are thus expected to reinforce existing inequality, both in impact and in the ability to adapt.